M.E. and Coronavirus

 This page has been set up to keep track of up-to-date advice regarding Coronavirus..
 We know that the situation is changing quickly and we are monitoring this closely.

 Please note we are not medically trained, and are note able to give medical advice.
 We have consulted with our Medical Advisers who agree that we should share information from government health sources.

-This page was last updated noon Wednesday 23 September 2020.
+This page was last updated at 3pm on Tuesday 13 October 2020.